mjcampagna/webpack-exploration/README.md

 ````$ npm install mini-css-extract-plugin --save-dev````

 In reading elsewhere, you may find references toward using `extract-text-webpack-plugin`, but visiting that module's Github page, you will find them stating, "Since webpack v4 the extract-text-webpack-plugin should not be used for css.
 Use mini-css-extract-plugin instead."
+And so we shall.

 Our configuration file requires some updates: a require statement, module rules, and a plugin declaration.
 Here's the updated file in full: